ZweiDrittel/game_of_life/README.md

 # game_of_life
-# It's the game of Life.
+# It's the Game of Life.
 From Birth 'till Death.

 2-dimensional world, where the rabbits live.
 On every spot of the world (gridpoint) is a chance to let a rabbit live.